Junior Duck Stamp Program

 Learn more about the NWRS

-In addition to the buoys there are free mobile apps and GPS downloads available through the North Dakota Game and Fish website that will help identify the refuge boundaries while out on the water.
-Click the link below to navigate to the downloadable maps.http://gf.nd.gov/maps
+The refuge is closed to open water fishing.
+For this purpose, bouys are put out each year as conditions allow to mark the west and south boundaries of the refuge.
+Mobile apps and GPS downloads are available through the North Dakota Game and Fish website and may be used to identify the refuge boundaries by those who recreate on adjacent bodies of water.
+Click the link below to navigate to downloadable maps.http://gf.nd.gov/maps

 The refuge serves as a waterfowl concentration point with tens of thousands of ducks and geese using the refuge and surrounding lands during spring and fall migrations.